Are you familiar with ‘Boolean Operators’?

 Essentially, a ‘Boolean Operator’ uses simple conjunctions to generate more focused search results on search engines like Google by combining or excluding certain keywords within a search.
 Trust me, using them is much more productive, streamlined and targeted once you get the hang of them.

-At its simplest level, the three most common operators are ‘AND’, ‘OR’, ‘NOT’.
+At its simplest level, the three most common operators are ‘AND’, ‘OR’, and ‘NOT’.

 But here’s the kicker: